02 Jan Workplace culture affects employee health

 Fact: Workplace culture affects your employee health

 Whilst high blood pressure is the largest clinical attributable risk factor for CVD, in 2017, more Australians nominated stress, and alcohol consumption, as key risk factors in place of high blood pressure (National Heart Foundation 2017).
 Within the same year, close to three-quarters of Australians aged between 30 to 65 years, reported being told by a doctor they have at least one risk factor for CVD (National Heart Foundation 2017).
+The time for health education and promotion within the workplace has never been more important.

 How workplace culture can spur on CVD